VergerLab/2D-HypocotylFEM/README.md

 ## 3. Usage and Repository content

 FEM analysis of stress and strain distribution in 2D models of the hypocotyl epidermis under varied Young's modulus conditions.
-We tested our hypothesis in three different configurations:
+We tested our hypothesis in four different configurations:

+- 2D mesh representing a cross section through a group of adhering turgid cells, where only the cell walls are meshed.
 - 2D mesh representing the surface of a hypocotyl epidermis with staggered cell files, segmented into two subdomains: the cell and the interface between cells.
 - 2D mesh of a hypocotyl longitudinal section with two subdomains: the cell wall and the adhesive layer at the interface.
 - 2D mesh of a hypocotyl longitudinal section with four subdomains: the Supracellular Outer Epidermal Wall (SOEW), the Outer Epidermal Edge Filling (OEEF), the Inner Walls, and the Middle Lamella (ML)